 At Austin Pets Alive, a large no-kill shelter with many rescue programs in Texas, people aren't allowed to adopt if the pet will be given as a gift outside their immediate family, says spokesperson Lisa Maxwell.

-However, at FurKids, an Atlanta-based rescue group, the holidays have been a successful time for long-lasted pet adoptions, says founder and CEO Samantha Shelton.
+However, at FurKids, an Atlanta-based rescue group, the holidays have been a successful time for long-lasting pet adoptions, says founder and CEO Samantha Shelton.

 However, the group also follows the family-only rule for surprise adoptions.